 Unlike other investments, real estate tends to appreciate steadily, making it a favored choice for long-term investment.
 By understanding how appreciation works, the factors influencing it, and how to maximize it, you can make informed decisions whether you're a homeowner or a real estate investor.

-At its core, real estate appreciation is the increase in the value of a property over a certain period of time.
+depreciation, real estate appreciation is the increase in the value of a property over a certain period of time.
 This can be due to various factors, including economic conditions, improvements made to the property, and overall demand for real estate in a particular area.
 Appreciation can be categorized into two main types: natural and forced.

 Natural appreciation occurs due to market conditions.
 When demand for real estate in a particular area increases, property values tend to rise.
 Factors such as population growth, economic development, and low-interest rates can contribute to natural appreciation.